DouglasWebster/angular-cli-sb2-bs4/README.md

 - **app.scss**

    As mentioned in the Look and Feel section glyphicons are not included in the package.
-However ng2-bootstrap does use the .glyphicon-remove-circle as the close symbol in the tabs module and .glyphicon-chevron-up/down in the timepicker module.
+However ngx-bootstrap does use the .glyphicon-remove-circle as the close symbol in the tabs module and .glyphicon-chevron-up/down in the timepicker module.
    Not having the glyphicon file loaded meant that the close behaviour didn't work as there was no icon to click on.
 To overcome this the first section of app.scss first redefines the glyphicon halfings font family to point to the font-awesome font files, then redefines .glyphicon to FontAwesome and finally points .glyphicon-xxx to the nearest font-awesome icon.
    This seems far from ideal and if anyone has a better solution I'm always willing to implement it.
 - **bs-component**

-    This component has a large (probably too large) number of children that demonstrates most of the ng2-bootstrap functionality.
+    This component has a large (probably too large) number of children that demonstrates most of the ngx-bootstrap functionality.
 This component initially had all the different modules on one page and this did highlight one problem with the inclusion of the *changeDetectionStrategy.OnPush* required by the tabs component.

     If the *changeDetectionStrategy.OnPush* is included with the Pager module then the pager display is on click behind the actual number of clicks.
 This is only a problem when the Tabs module and the Pagination module are required on the same page.